drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

     ...
     modified:   subprojects/amrex (new commits)

-The branch ``my-amrex-branch`` will then be used when building MFiX-Exa.
+The branch ``my-amrex-branch`` will then be used when building MFIX-Exa.

 To revert to the default version of the AMReX submodule, run ``git submodule update``: